Saturday, February 27, 2016

 Marie-Antoinette's obliviousness

-fit the world around her.
+fit that of the world she knew.

 * * *